 It is the goal of Chateau Laroze to continue to increase the density of plantings in their St. Emilion vineyard over time so that the entire vineyard is planted at 10,000 vines per hectare.
 Their closest neighbor is Chateau Grand Mayne, whose vines they abut.

 The terroir of Chateau Laroze is sand with chalk and clay sub-soils.
-Chateau Laroze had been practicing Biodynamic farming from 1991 to 1998.
+Chateau Laroze had been practicing Biodynamic farming from 1991 to 1998, making Larize the first vineyard in Saint Emilion to do so.
 In time, Chateau Laroze moved to organic farming instead, finding the approach was better suited to the Chateau Laroze vineyards.

-The goal of the property is to create healthier soils which would be better for the long term health of the vines.
+The goal of the property is to create healthier soils that would be better for the long-term health of the vines.
 In 2002, they completed a new drainage system in their vineyards, which meshes perfectly with their organic approach.

 To produce the wine of Chateau Laroze, the berries are vinified in a combination of cement vats and stainless steel tanks.
 The wine is aged in 50% new, French oak barrels for 18 months.
 During that period, the wine is aged on its lees for between 12 and 14 months depending on the vintage.